 Henry Patrick Raleigh was a superb draftsman and accomplished illustrator who flourished during the Golden Age of American Illustration.
-He was sort after by the most popular authors and publications.
-During his success, he was one of the highest paid illustrators in the country.
+He was sought after by the most popular authors and publications.
+During his success, he was one of the highest-paid illustrators in the country.
 In 1925, Art Critic Evert Shinn proclaimed him “America’s greatest illustrator.”

 Raleigh was born in Portland, Oregon in 1880, into a broken family and a life of poverty.
 He began working at the age of 9.
 Selling newspapers to support his mother and sisters.
 By 12 he dropped out of school and found work on the docks of San Francisco for a coffee importer.
 Working side-by-side with sailors from around the world, they filled his young head with amazing tales of life in places far away.
 Inspired by these stories, he began sketching and sharing them.
 His co-workers were impressed by his drawings, as was his boss.
 Taking a liking to the budding artist, Raleigh’s boss offered to pay his tuition at renowned San Francisco art school, the Hopkins Academy.